dapr/proposals/0010-R-components-healthcheck.md

 }
 ```

+#### Case 2
-**Case 2:** When ALL components in system implement Ping BUT some/all components have failed Ping check:
+    When ALL components in system implement Ping BUT some/all components have failed Ping check:

 HTTP Response code: 500 Internal Server Error
 GRPC Response code (if implemented): 2 UNKNOWN